 This set of flashcards has been designed by George M. Brenner Ph.D.
 Using his extensive knowledge and professional experience.
 It is an ultimate learning tool for pharmacology students, specifically designed to make learning easier.
 This set contains beautifully illustrated flashcards to demonstrate core pharmacology concepts.

 Medication name, drug class, pronunciation, MOA, adverse effect, special considerations, clinical use, interactions, similar drugs, and generic and trade names.

 - Specially designed for USMLE step 1 preparation

-- Handy tool for all med students, nursing school students, and medication professionals.
+- A handy tool for all med students, nursing school students, and medication professionals.

-- Interesting mnemonics to help the reader memorize the drug’s details for a longer time.
+- Interesting mnemonics help the reader memorize the drug’s details for a longer time.

 - Fully colored cards covering common information about drugs.

 - Very precise information.